Hi everyone! Today I’m going to show you how to make the cutest birdcage cupcakes!

 Then, I took my oval cookie cutter and cut out birdcage shapes.
 You can see that there is no need to cut the entire oval…just enough to get the shape that you need.

 I cut out pink birdcages too (mine are tinted with Americolor Deep Pink).
-Then, I took some piping consistency royal icing and used a Wilton tip 2 to pipe on my birdcage.
+Then, I took some piping consistency royal icing and used a Wilton tip 2 to pipe on my birdcage. ** You could also use a crusting vanilla buttercream frosting!
+You just have to be very careful when applying your toppers not to smudge the crusted frosting.

 Once the royal had a chance to set (which only took about 15 minutes or so), I piped on royal icing flowers.
 You can see that these are all very simple–lots of little dots and swirlies and teadrop shaped leaves.
 (My royal icing leaves are tinted with Americolor Electric Green).